VeryrrDefine/PowiainaNum.js/README.md

 Run `npm run build` to build this project, js files will produce in `dist` directory.

 ### Test project
-Run `npm run test` to test this project.
+Run `npm test` to test this project.

 ## Future ideas